apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-ui/README.md

 **Warning: Do not edit the _package.json_ or _bower.json_ files manually.
 This could make them out-of-sync with the respective lock or shrinkwrap files.**

-Yarn UI has replaced NPM with Yarn package manager.
+YARN UI has replaced NPM with Yarn package manager.
 And hence Yarn would be used to manage dependencies defined in package.json.

 * Please use the Yarn and Bower command-line tools to add new dependencies.
 And the tool version must be same as those defined in Prerequisites section.
 * Once any dependency is added: